Religion, Spirituality, and Health Scientific Interest Group

 - Identifying opportunities for collaboration and possible partnerships

-- Encouraging the development of Funding Opportunity Announcements (FOAs) including standard language and review criteria
+- Encouraging the development of Notice of Funding Opportunity (NOFO) announcements (formerly known as Funding Opportunity Announcements), standard language, and review criteria

 - Enhancing communication between stakeholders in the field (e.g., researchers, funding institutions)